 4.3 - Bonus Buying Prohibited Bonus buying is strictly and absolutely prohibited.
 'Bonus buying' includes: (a) the enrollment of individuals or entities without the knowledge of and/or execution of an Independent Associate Application and Agreement by such individuals or entities; (b) the fraudulent enrollment of an individual or entity as an Associate or BookWise Book Club Member; (c) the enrollment or attempted enrollment of non-existent individuals or entities as Associates or BookWise Book Club Members ('phantoms'); (d) the use of a credit card by or on behalf of an Associate or BookWise Book Club Member when the Associate or Member is not the account holder of such credit card; (e) Purchasing BookWise merchandise or services on behalf of another Associate or Book Club Member, or under another Associate's or Book Club Member's I.D. number, to qualify for commissions or bonuses.

-How to crate train your dog, train dog to give a kiss, house train your dog puppy, obedience training, games to play with your dog, what to do when dog is digging holes at yard and other best dog training books you will find on this great dog lover resourse.
 Active Associate - An Associate who satisfies the minimum Personal Sales Volume requirements, as set forth in the BookWise Marketing and Compensation Plan, to ensure that he or she is eligible to receive bonuses and commissions.

 Active Rank - The term 'active rank' refers to the current rank of an Associate, as determined by the BookWise Marketing and Compensation Plan, for any volume period.
 To be considered 'active' relative to a particular rank, an Associate must meet the criteria set forth in the BookWise Marketing and Compensation Plan for his or her respective rank.
 (See the definition of 'Rank' below.)